 Is Credit Karma Savings FDIC-insured?

 Their newest service is a high-yield Credit Karma Savings online bank account.
-If your current bank savings account pays a paltry interest rate near 0%, this can be an exciting product.
+If your current bank savings account pays no interest, this can be an exciting product.

 - No account fees